AdrianChilders/bitmerchant/README.md

 <pre>
 java -jar target/bitmerchant.jar [parameters]

-or better, use run script, which also creates a log.out:
+or better, use the run script, which also creates a log.out:

 ./run.sh [parameters]